sagiegurari/cargo-make/README.md

 <a name="shebang-line"></a>
 ##### Shebang Line

-*Note: This feature will not currently supported on Windows*
+*Note: This feature is not currently supported on Windows*

 Scripts can be run using the shebang line.
 If a script_runner is not specified, cargo-make will use the shebang line to run the script runner.